fiskaltrust/interface-doc/doc/instore-app/printer-guide/printer.md

 **Introduction**

 This guide will walk you through the process of setting up and configuring a printer with the **fiskaltrust InStore App**.
-Whether you are using a Bluetooth, Wi-Fi, or USB printer, follow the instructions carefully to ensure your printer works seamlessly with the app.
+Whether you are using a Bluetooth, Wi-Fi/LAN, or USB printer, follow the instructions carefully to ensure your printer works seamlessly with the app.

 **Note:** Before you can access the settings to configure your printer, make sure that you have the **fiskaltrust InStore App** installed on your device.
 To access the settings: